Asian Recipes/ Condiments and Sauces/ Curry/ Recipes

 2. To finish, add the turmeric powder and toasted and ground spices.
 Stir into the paste slightly to avoid it spraying everywhere.
 Blend for 5-10 seconds until completely mixed through your paste.
 Scrape down and blend one last time for 5 seconds or so and you’re ready to go!

 3. Use immediately as a base for Thai green curry, or portion it out into 2 tbsp chunks and freeze, so you can grab them whenever you need.
-It’ll also last in the fridge in an airtight container for around two weeks.

 • Toasting Spices Before Grinding – This helps release all the fragrant potential of the spices.
 You can skip it if you really don’t want to toast them first (but for the flavour it adds, it’s well worth it!).

-What are the best store bought brands if I don’t want to make it?
+What are the best store bought brands?

-What else can I use it for?
+What else can I use this curry paste with?

-Use it as a quick swap for red curry paste in your favourite curry recipes.
-Add a small amount to marinades and dipping sauces for a burst of heat and flavour.
-Or try adding it to stir fries such as nasi goreng (fried rice), mee goreng (fried noodles) for a whole new experience.
+• Or try adding it to stir fries such as nasi goreng (fried rice), mee goreng (fried noodles) for a whole new experience.
 Stir fry in a little oil first to release the flavour, then continue with the stir fry recipe.

 Try these amazing recipes next: